Unleash/unleash/website/docs/feature-flag-tutorials/java/spring-boot-examples.md

 ## Flag Automation & Workflow Integration for Java Apps

 An advanced use case for leveraging feature flags at scale is flag automation in your development workflow.
 Many organizations use tools like Jira for managing projects and tracking releases across teams.
-[Our Jira integration](/reference/integrations/jira-server-plugin-installation) helps to manage feature flag lifecycles associated with your projects.
+Our [Unleash Jira plugin](https://docs.getunleash.io/reference/integrations/jira-cloud-plugin-installation) helps to manage feature flag lifecycles associated with your projects.

 It’s common for teams to have a development phase, QA/testing, and then a production release.
 Let’s say the changes we’ve made in our Java project must go through a typical development workflow.
-The [Unleash Jira plugin](https://marketplace.atlassian.com/apps/1227377/unleash-for-jira?tab=overview&hosting=datacenter) can connect to your Jira server or cloud to create feature flags automatically during the project creation phase.

 As your code progresses through development and Jira tickets are updated, the relevant flag can turn on in a development environment.
 The next stage could be Canary deployments for testing code quality in subsequent environments to certain groups, like a QA team or beta users.
 The flag could be automatically turned on in QA and/or roll out to target audiences in production.

 Here’s how this can be done via our API: